microsoft/playwright/docs/src/selectors.md

 * `#nav-bar :text-matches("reg?ex", "i")` - the `:text-matches()` pseudo-class can be used inside a [css] selector, for regex-based match.
 This example is equivalent to `text=/reg?ex/i`, but inside the `#nav-bar` element.

 :::note
-Matching always normalizes whitespace, for example it turns multiple spaces into one, turns line breaks into spaces and ignores leading and trailing whitespace.
+Matching always normalizes whitespace.
+For example, it turns multiple spaces into one, turns line breaks into spaces and ignores leading and trailing whitespace.
 :::

 :::note